Skip Bayless: ESPN (2004–2016)

+Fox Sports 1 (2016–2024)

 Bayless debuted Skip and Shannon: Undisputed along with Shannon Sharpe in September 2016 on Fox Sports 1.

-Bayless is known for criticizing LeBron James and Aaron Rodgers in both First Take and Skip and Shannon: Undisputed.
+Bayless is known for criticizing LeBron James and Aaron Rodgers and praising Tom Brady in both First Take and Skip and Shannon: Undisputed.
+He is also an outspoken defender of Baker Mayfield.
+Despite being a staunch Cowboys fan, Bayless has also recently been increasingly critical of Cowboys quarterback Dak Prescott, head coach Mike McCarthy and owner Jerry Jones.

 Bayless was criticized for remarks he made on September 10, 2020, about Cowboys quarterback Dak Prescott, such as saying that Prescott's statements about suffering from depression were a sign of "weakness".

 In March 2021, Bayless signed a four-year, $32 million contract with Fox Sports.

 On January 2, 2023, amid Damar Hamlin's hospitalization for injuries sustained in the Week 17 game between the Buffalo Bills and Cincinnati Bengals, Bayless made a tweet that was widely described as insensitive, stating: "No doubt the NFL is considering postponing the rest of this game - but how?
 This late in the season, a game of this magnitude is crucial to the regular-season outcome ... which suddenly seems so irrelevant."
 The tweet was called out by several high-profile sports figures such as former quarterback Robert Griffin III and former wide receiver Dez Bryant.
 Less than an hour later, Bayless sent out an apology tweet saying "Nothing is more important than that young man's health.
 That was the point of my last tweet.
 I'm sorry if that was misunderstood but his health is all that matters.
 Again, everything else is irrelevant.
 I prayed for him & will continue to."
+The day after, Shannon Sharpe did not show up for Undisputed to avoid a possible confrontation about Bayless' tweet.
+Sharpe left Undisputed in 2023 following the conclusion of the NBA Finals, stemming from a personal attack Bayless made against Sharpe in defense of Tom Brady where Bayless implied Sharpe's criticism of Brady's play was motivated by jealousy over his longevity in the NFL.

+Bayless re-launched Undisputed in August 2023 with Richard Sherman, Keyshawn Johnson and Michael Irvin.
+He left Undisputed and Fox Sports 1 on August 2, 2024, after 8 years on the network.

+On January 5, 2025, Bayless was listed as a defendant in a lawsuit filed by former Fox Sports hairstylist Noushin Faraji against the network.
+Faraji alleges Bayless offered her $1.5 million for sex.